torkhau/nodejs2025Q2-service/README.md

 **Before running and testing application, please, switch to the `part2` branch.**

 In order to test the application you need to install the Docker Desktop application.
+After installing the application.

+Run the `build` script.

-After installing the application, you need to create images.
+After, you need to create images.
 This can be done using the command `docker compose build` or start script `docker:build`

 To start the container you need to execute the script `docker:up`